Diwali and the New Year Celebrations 2014

 - It is the festival of lights – On this day, people light diva symbolically, in forms of candle lights with prayers for inner enlightenment.

-- It is a feast – Sweets are made and distributed to friends and family.
-Indian food is enjoyed.
+- It is a feast – Sweets are shared with family and friends.
+Indian vegetarian delicacies are enjoy by all.

 - It is a time for renewal – Account books are honored in Chopda pujan.

-- It is a time for community – families of all backgrounds gather and celebrate the New Year at the Mandir.
+- It is a time for community – families of all backgrounds gather and celebrate the New Year at the Mandir and at selected places.

-- People forgive and forget misdeeds of the past year and resolve to spend the coming year in peace, harmony, purity and to earn wealth ethically, by observing righteousness.
+- People endeavor to forgive and forget misdeeds of the past year and resolve to spend the coming year in peace and harmony to earn a living, by observing righteousness.

 What is Annakut?